 Free Nights & Room Upgrades

-This is the most obvious way to redeem Hyatt points.
-Use the following table to determine how many points are needed for a free night:
+This is the most obvious and valuable way to redeem Hyatt points.
+Use the following table to determine how many points are needed for one reward night:

 |Standard Room||Regency / Grand Club||Standard Suite||